 A certified Environmental Guide and passionate naturalist Marzia Borghi was born in Pisa and grew up on her grandparents’ farm in the historic town of Volterra.
 After studying linguistics and history at the University of Pisa, Marzia spent years teaching Italian at a prestigious university near London before returning to Italy, where she lived for a time in Florence working as a certified city guide.
 In addition to being a walking guide for Country Walkers and a National Park Guide of the seven Tuscan islands, Marzia has worked as a researcher for the European Union.

 Having lived in Italy for more than thirty years, Christopher Wellington combines a deep love of his adopted country with wide-ranging knowledge of its past and present.
 A history graduate of Cambridge, he taught English and religion before moving into guiding.
 He is fascinated by the art and architecture of Italy, and how it has grown out of the countryside and life of the people, the source, too, of his interest in the food and wine of each region.
-He guides in the Italian Lakes, Cinque Terre, and Piedmont.
+He guides in the Cinque Terre and Piedmont regions of Italy.

 Angelica Turi has been working in the field of art restoration in her hometown of Florence for many years, specializing in paintings on canvas and icons.
 She is equally comfortable in the Tuscan countryside where her family has been producing wine and olive oil since the mid-19th century.
 An outdoor enthusiast, Angelica has a deep appreciation of the fine food and wine of Italy, which she gracefully shares on many of our Italian tours.